neo4j-partners/virtual-graph-dbx/README.md

   account ID.
 - The demo sweeps projections on the default 7-day window, adding properties one at a time and reporting which project and which are skipped.
-- On the 7-day window, scenarios A to E each project in 34 to 46s.
+- On the 7-day window, scenarios A to E each project in 33 to 46s.
 Weighted PageRank works on the projected `amount`.
-- It first introspects the live schema and prints each property's type, then runs:
+- It first samples one row from the window and prints each property's type, then runs:

 | Scenario | Projection adds | Result |
 |---|---|---|